Vauff/DynamicChannels/README.md

 The plugin should theoretically work for any Source game with a 6 channel game_text entity.
 However, DHooks support is only added for CS:GO & CS:S, so the plugin won't be able to hook live game_text channel updates from maps on other games.

 **For this plugin to work properly, game_text channels must only be used by maps and by plugins via the GetDynamicChannel native.
-This means that all plugins using ShowHudText() or game_text entity creation need to use GetDynamicChannel() for the channel number.
-ShowSyncHudText() should not be used at all.**
+This means that all plugins using ShowHudText() need to use GetDynamicChannel() for the channel number.
+ShowSyncHudText() or game_text entity creation should not be used by plugins at all.**

 ## Example Usage